 In accordance with this code, each student:

 - Treats each member of the Kellogg community with respect.

 - Acts honestly and does not to seek an unfair advantage over other students, including, but not limited to, providing or receiving unauthorized aid on academic assignments, working with others on assignments intended to be completed individually, sharing confidential information about academic assignments and plagiarizing.

 - Acts with personal integrity and good judgment in participation in all school - related activities (and events), on and off campus.

-- Respects and responsibly uses individual, school and community facilities
+- Respects and responsibly uses individual, school and community facilities and resources.

 The Kellogg Honor Code is student - led and is based on the concept of community self - government.
 The efficacy of such a student - administered honor code is dependent u pon the Kellogg community’s dedication to the ideals reflected by the code.
 An inherent feature of the Kellogg Honor Code is the obligation of each member of the Kellogg community to report all suspected violations and fully cooperate with any Honor Code proceedings.

 Additionally, all Kellogg students are expected to abide by the Code of Classroom Etiquette, all policies and requirements of Northwestern University as represented in the Northwestern University Student Handbook, and all applicable laws and regulations, both on and off campus.
 The Honor Code Committee reserves the right to refer cases to other Northwestern University offices or procedures as it deems appropriate in its discretion.